Constructing the Best

 - Chico State is home to one of five Concrete Industry Management (CIM) programs in the country.
 CIM students have rehabilitated portions of the National Historic Landmark of Alcatraz Island and helped create a 9/11 firefighters memorial.

-- At the 2010 ASC Student Competition, Chico State student teams took first place in building information modeling and third in the heavy civil construction and marine construction.
-In 2011, Chico won third place for Phase II of its “Blitz Build” for the Catalyst Shelter for Victims of Domestic Violence.
+- At the 2014 Associated Schools of Construction Student Competition, Chico State student teams took first place in preconstruction services and third in heavy civil construction and commercial construction.